alypius/ts-mini-compiler/README.md

 A recursive-descent compiler for a subset of TypeScript.
-Currently parses simple javascript containing type annotations and emits with annotations removed.
-Type checking coming soon.
+Parses simple javascript containing type annotations, performs basic type checking, and emits with annotations removed.